 Below you can find a few sorts of research.
 At the top I have listed some recent work advancing through the publication process, its focus on social media and methodology.
-Below that you will find my doctoral work which focused on international relations theory, mechanistic explanations for risk preference, and philosophy of science.
-Further down you will see forgotten manuscripts.
+Below that you will find my doctoral work which focused on international relations theory, mechanistic explanations for risk preference, and philosophy of science as well as a listing of published articles.
+Further down you will see manuscripts gathering dust.

 With Emily Thorson, Taylor Brown, Arjun Wilkins, Adriana Crespo-Tenorio, Winter Mason, Talia Stroud, Joshua Tucker, et al.

-In progress, to be presented at APSA 2024.
+In progress, presented at APSA 2024.
 Part of the broader 2020 Election Project.

 Committee: Bruce Bueno de Mesquita (chair), Alastair Smith, Tiberiu Dragu, Steven Brams, Alexander Skiles